LazyT1ger/kf2-controlled-difficulty/dynamic_settings.md

 # Dynamic Settings Reference

-CD has some configuration options capable of automatically adjusting to changes in human player count or wave progression.
+Controlled Difficulty has the ability to dynamically scale various settings within pre-defined values based on player count and wave number.
-These are called "dynamic settings".
+We call these options "dynamic settings".

-This is useful on CD dedicated servers.
-The admin can use this feature to make CD automatically tailor its difficulty settings to the number of players present and how far they are in the current game (wave-wise).
+This is particularly useful on dedicated servers as it allows the server admin to make CD automatically tailor its difficulty settings to the number of players present and how far they are in the current game (wave-wise).

 It's also useful solo for ratcheting difficulty wave-by-wave.
 Want spawn frequency and maxmonsters to gradually